apisec-inc/releases/docs/index.md

 	- Beta tags: Beta tags removed from security marketplace and muted in issue trackers, ci/cd integrations, and categories.
 	- Bot: Large response truncated to 1 MB with notification text in wire logs.

-!!! bug "Fixes"
+!!! success "Fixes"

-	- XSS Injection query param fix: Injection to be injected in query param strings.
 	- Duplicate outbound email footer fixed.
 	- Alignment fixes in the free signup page.
 	- Callout removed in payload and categories.
 	- Orgs with billing fxlabs.io are deactivated.

 ## APIsec - June 1st, 2021

+!!! danger "Security"

+	- RBAC map fix: fixed form-data type.
+	- Access key expiration added for the playbook generation failure fix.

 !!! tip "Features"

 	- Free account introduced: The free user will be able to signup and run the security testing, but restricted to access the Integrations and - Reports tab.